 "Statements made in legal proceedings are privileged, whether those statements are made in writing in the pleadings or orally in the course of a hearing.
 The consequence is that, even if defamatory, they cannot be the subject of legal proceedings or sanction.
 The privilege, sometimes referred to as 'in court privilege', exists, not for the benefit of the parties or their representatives, but because it is necessary for the proper determination of proceedings and the issues that arise in their course.
 In Judgment 1391 the Tribunal recognised that the privilege attaches to its proceedings, as well as those of internal appeal bodies. [...]

 [T]he Tribunal's consideration of the extent of the privilege that attaches to statements made in the course of internal appeal proceedings or proceedings before the Tribunal has concentrated on statements made by staff members.
 However, the privilege is the same in the case of statements made by or on behalf of defendant organisations, and they must be allowed a similar degree of freedom in what they say and the manner of its expression.
 Even so, a statement will constitute a perversion of a defendant organisation's right of reply if it is wholly irrelevant and it can only serve an improper purpose."

 ILOAT Judgment(s): 1391

-procedure; complaint allowed; complaint allowed in part; international civil servant; organisation; formal requirements; internal appeals body; settlement out of court; iloat; confidential evidence; oral proceedings; reply; respect for dignity; breach; privileges and immunities; freedom of speech; disciplinary measure; judicial review; misuse of authority; consequence; purpose; right; same
+procedure before the tribunal; complaint allowed; complaint allowed in part; organisation; formal requirements; internal appeals body; settlement out of court; iloat; confidential evidence; oral proceedings; reply; respect for dignity; breach; privileges and immunities; freedom of speech; disciplinary measure; judicial review; misuse of authority; consequence; purpose; right; same; official